Jumbo Floating Restaurant

 My friends complained that the Peking Duck dinner was just skin and no duck, but a proper Peking Duck dinner IS about the skin, it consists of several courses, with the crispy duck skin being the center of the meal, then there is the meat cooked in different ways, the soup, etc.

-Top Deck as the name suggests, is located on the top floor of the Jumbo Floating Restaurant.
-It provides a very unique al fresco dining experience with great views of the harbour and the action criss-crossing it.
-Fare is Western and Asian, anything from fresh catch seafood to hamburgers can be had here.
+Roof Deck provides a very unique al fresco dining experience with great views of the harbour and the action criss-crossing it.

-The US$120 package is good value considering that is what the price of a 9-course meal alone is at the Jumbo Floating Restaurant.
-The package includes a Sunset Sightseeing cruise on Hong Kong's Victoria Harbour, 9-course meal at Jumbo Floating Restaurant and on your return after dinner, a stop at Hong Kong's Mid-Levels lookout for beautiful views of the Harbour and Kowloon.
+The dinner package is good value considering that is what the price of a 9-course meal alone is at the Jumbo Floating Restaurant.
+The package includes a fun excursion to the Temple Street Night Market, an 8-course meal at Jumbo Floating Restaurant, optional cruise in Aberdeen Harbour (highly recommended), and on your return after dinner, a stop at Hong Kong's Mid-Levels lookout for beautiful views of the Harbour and Kowloon.
 Pick up points are convenient in Central and Kowloon.

 The Floating Restaurants are located in Aberdeen Harbour in the south of Hong Kong Island.

-Getting to Aberdeen is easy with bus 70 from Exchange Square.
-There are free ferries from the Aberdeen Promenade, not far from the jetties next to the Seafood Wholesale Market.
+Getting to Aberdeen is easy with bus 70 from Exchange Square or a short walk from the new South Island MTR line, station Wong Chuk Hang Exit B. There are free ferries from the Aberdeen Promenade, not far from the jetties next to the Seafood Wholesale Market.
 The ferries for the Tai Pak and Jumbo Floating Restaurant stand right next to each other, are very well marked so you can't miss them, and run continuously throughout the day during service hours.

 Send a Tip!